crowepj/Blossom/contributing.md

 <h2><b>Memory Management</b></h2>
 Ensure all memory allocated has functions to free it and that memory is always freed.<br>
-Always confirm any memory being written to is not NULL
+Always confirm any memory being written to is not NULL. <br>
+Pointers that are not in use (such as in struct Token), must always be set to NULL